 The Jockey Club

 The first American horse racing track was created in 1665 on Long Island.
-It wasn’t until 1734 that the sport came to South Carolina (69 years before the beginnings of The Post and Courier.)
-It was in that year that the South Carolina Gazette published the first record of racing in the state.
+It wasn’t until the early 1700's that the sport came to South Carolina (long before the beginnings of The Post and Courier.)
+It was in 1734 that the South Carolina Gazette published the first record of racing in the state.
 And that same year, the South Carolina Jockey Club formed.

 America’s first jockey club, composed of wealthy horse owners and breeders, was organized in Charleston, South Carolina, in 1734.

 This Jockey Club even predates by 16 years the formation of the English Jockey Club, which still organizes English racing today.
 The United States did eventually found its own national-level Jockey Club modeled on the English organization.

 Organized races in South Carolina began to take place in Charleston, Edisto, Jacksonborough, Pocotaligo and Strawberry Ferry.
 Following the American Revolutionary War, racing continued to greatly increase in popularity.

 Charleston was the home of the Washington Course, which ran around what is today called Hampton Park.
 Thousands of spectators would come to the site every February, kicking off the winter social season.